 See yourself at Lincoln Center

-Unexpected ENCOUNTERS give way to bold new workOrganizations across Lincoln Center are teaming up to bring fresh artistry to the mainstage, starting with Etienne Charles' San Juan Hill: A New York Story.
-The Metropolitan Opera's The Other Side of the Stars showcases the unheard styles of Isabel Leonard & Pablo Sainz-Villegas and Will Liverman; and The Juilliard School and New York Philharmonic co-present the Chineke!
+Collaborative ENCOUNTERS give way to bold new workOrganizations across Lincoln Center and partners throughout the city are teaming up to bring fresh artistry to the mainstage this season.
+Lincoln Center Presents and The Metropolitan Opera showcase the lesser-heard styles of opera legends Isabel Leonard, accompanied by Pablo Sainz-Villegas, and Will Liverman; and The Juilliard School and New York Philharmonic co-present the Chineke!
 Orchestra, Europe's first majority-Black and ethnically diverse orchestra.
+Spring programming culminates with the world premiere of Search for Spring, a large-scale choral work on climate justice, performed by community choirs from across NYC.

 We've sent an email to the address you provided.
 To complete your subscription, please click the link in the email.